-The doctor who provides abortions will talk with you about your health history to figure out if a medical abortion would be safe for you.
-They should also talk with you about the benefits and risks of the procedure.
+A doctor will talk with you about your health history to figure out if a medical abortion would be safe for you.
+They should also talk with you about the pros and cons of the procedure.
 You can ask them any questions you have about the procedure.

-If you decide to move forward, the doctor will want to confirm that you’re pregnant.
+If you decide to move forward and you see a doctor in person, they’ll want to confirm that you’re pregnant.
 If you are, they’ll also figure out how many days you’ve been pregnant.
 You might need to get an imaging test called an ultrasound.
 Some states require it, although not for medical reasons.

 The doctor might also:

 - Give you a blood test

 - Offer to test you for sexually transmitted diseases (STDs)